 We all have.
 It’s ok.
 You aren’t alone.

-Guilt and Shame – they have a tendency to sneak into our lives and they have affected every single one of us at some point in our life – from a mistaken nail swipe to hurting someone deeply in our life.
+Guilt and Shame – they have a tendency to sneak into our lives and they have affected every single one of us at some point in our life – from a accidental harsh word to hurting someone deeply in our life.